-In this article I test out my ‘Make It Last’ scenario – that is just what it sounds like: a svelte setup that doesn’t use any power unless it absolutely needs to, but allows me to go about my day and get stuff done.
-The graphics is set to ‘Stamina’ (integrated) and the power plan to ‘power saver’.
+In this article, I test out my ‘Make It Last’ scenario – that is just what it sounds like: a svelte setup that doesn’t use any power unless it absolutely needs to but allows me to go about my day and get stuff done.
+The graphics are set to ‘Stamina’ (integrated) and the power plan to ‘power saver.’

-One of the big claims of the new Sony Vaio S-series laptop is that not only does it deliver great performance in a svelte package, but combined with the sheet battery can deliver up to 15 hours of usage between charges.
-I have already tested the ‘Normal Use’ and ‘Hardcore Gaming’ modes … now it is time to see if this thing can actually delivery 15 hours of battery life!
+One of the big claims of the new VAIO S-series laptop is that not only does it deliver great performance in a svelte package, but combined with the sheet battery, it can deliver up to 15 hours of usage between charges.
+I have already tested the ‘Normal Use’ and ‘Hardcore Gaming’ modes … now it is time to see if this thing can actually deliver 15 hours of battery life!

 Let’s see how the S-series performs!

-Before setting out to test ‘Make It Last’, I needed to decided exactly what that meant, in order to provide a fair test.
+Before setting out to test ‘Make It Last,’ I needed to decide exactly what that meant in order to provide a fair test.
 Here is the screenshot of my power plan: